hoplon/notify/README.md

 The client-side API for notify is just two functions: register-notification! and poll-server.

-The **register-notification!** is used to assign a function to a keyword defining a type of change.
+The **notify.notification-rpc/register-notification!** is used to assign a function to a keyword defining a type of change.
 It takes two arguments, the keyword and the function.
 The function passed takes only a single argument--the value of the change.

-The **poll-server** function is used to request changes from the server.
+The **notify.notification-rpc/poll-server** function is used to request changes from the server.
 Typical usage is:

 ```
 (js/setInterval notify.notification-rpc/poll-server 300)